 Around the time Lance Armstrong won his fifth Tour, I had read enough articles and reports that I began to have my doubts.
 During his sixth and seventh victories, I felt sure that he had doped.
 When, in 2007, I read David Walsh’s excellent book, From Lance to Landis, any lingering doubts evaporated.
 So for me, the Oprah confession was really the sad dénouement to a story that had ended long ago.

 The quality of mercy is not strained

-So, should we forgive Lance?
+So, should we forgive Lance Armstrong?
 That is the big question on a lot of people’s minds.
 While some (disappointed) supporters are standing by him, from what I have read, it seems that most people are not in a forgiving mood.
 Even Armstrong himself acknowledged, “[T]his is too late.
 It’s too late for probably most people, and that’s my fault.”

 Perhaps.
-But we as human beings start going down a very slippery slope when, with a wave of our hand, we write someone off as forever being unworthy of forgiveness.
+But we start down a slippery slope when, with a wave of our hand, we write someone off as forever being unworthy of forgiveness.
 And people have forgiven others for much more serious transgressions.
 South Africa, under the leadership of Nelson Mandela and Archbishop Desmond Tutu chose truth and reconciliation when retribution would have been much easier.
 Or consider this incredible story of the man who forgave and befriended the man who killed his brother during the genocide that took place in Rwanda.
 Can we really do less?

 Of course, this does not mean that Armstrong is to be absolved based on his interview with Oprah.
 Far from it.
 That interview was only a first, small, step.
 It will take much more.
 It will take sincere and personal apologies to those people whom he harmed and the payment of millions of dollars in restitution.
 He will have to cooperate fully with the appropriate legal and sports authorities to provide names, dates and details in an effort to aid cycling in its seemingly endless battle.
 It will take years.